sastry-group/alpha-RACE/README.md

-# α-RACE: Real-Time Algorithms for Game-Theoretic Motion Planning and Control in Autonomous Racing using Near-Potential Function
+# α-RACER: Real-Time Algorithms for Game-Theoretic Motion Planning and Control in Autonomous Racing using Near-Potential Function

 <div align="center">